ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ```
 {: codeblock}

-When the volume expansion completes, the new value displays and the volume status is `available`.
+When the volume expansion completes, the new value displays, and the volume status is `available`.

 ```json
 {